Scott Brown (footballer, born June 1985)

-Scott Brown (born 25 June 1985) is a Scottish professional football manager and former player who is the current manager of League One side Fleetwood Town.
-A former midfielder, he is widely known for his 14-year tenure with Celtic, where he was club captain for 11 years and won ten Scottish league championships.
+Scott Brown (born 25 June 1985) is a Scottish football manager and former player who played as a midfielder.
+He currently manages Scottish Championship club Ayr United.
+He is widely known for his fourteen-year tenure with Celtic, where he was captain for eleven years and won ten Scottish league championships.

 Brown started his career with Hibernian, breaking into their first team in 2002.
 His only trophy with Hibs was the 2006–07 Scottish League Cup; in that season he also won the SFWA Young Player of the Year award.
 In May 2007, he transferred to Celtic for a fee of £4.4 million, the highest transfer fee paid between two Scottish clubs.

 During Brown's time at Celtic, the club won ten Scottish championships, six Scottish Cups, and six Scottish League Cups.
 He captained the club to nine consecutive championships, and successive trebles in 2016–17, 2017–18, 2018–19 and 2019–20.
 Individually, Brown won the PFA Scotland Players' Player of the Year award twice, in 2008–09 and 2017–18, and the Scottish Footballer of the Year award in 2017–18.
 He made more European appearances for Celtic than any other player.
 Brown left Celtic in June 2021, when he signed for Aberdeen and also became their assistant manager.
-Brown would spend 9 months at Pittodrie before leaving the club in March 2022 and retiring as a player two months later, after which he became manager of Fleetwood Town.
+He spent nine months at Pittodrie before leaving the club in March 2022 and retiring as a player two months later.

 Brown played for Scotland at under-19 and under-21 levels before making his full international debut in November 2005, aged 20.
 He did not play for Scotland again until March 2007, but then became a regular in the squad.
 He scored his first goal for the senior team on 5 September 2009 in a 2010 FIFA World Cup qualification win against Macedonia.
 In March 2016, he won his 50th cap and was inducted into Scotland's Scottish FA International Roll of Honour.

+Following his retirement as a player, Brown became manager of EFL League One club Fleetwood Town in May 2022, but was sacked after just over a year in the job.
+He then became head coach of Ayr United in January 2024.